fp-santos/fp-santos.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor at the [Informatics Institute](https://ivi.uva.nl) of the University of Amsterdam.
-I am part of the [SIAS group](https://www.sias-uva.nl), where I lead the [Prosocial Dynamics Lab](/lab) and I am one of scientific lab managers of the [Civic AI Lab](https://www.civic-ai.nl).
+I am part of the [SIAS group](https://www.sias-uva.nl), where I lead the [Prosocial Dynamics Lab](/lab) and I am a scientific lab manager of the [Civic AI Lab](https://www.civic-ai.nl).

 **My research lies at the interface of AI and Complex Systems: I study behavioral dynamics in systems of adaptive learning agents and aim at designing prosocial/fair AI** ([more info](/research)).